madgik/exareme/Exareme-Docker/src/mip-algorithms/PEARSON_CORRELATION/README.md

 aggregates from all Workers and implementing these parts in procedures that run on Matser.

-Our naming convention is that procedures run on Workers are given the adjective __local__ whereas those running on Master are called __global__.
+Our naming convention is that procedures run on Workers are given the adjective _local_ whereas those running on Master are called _global_.

 #### Algorithm Description

-This algorithm computes the Pearson correlation coefficient between two vectors $x$ and
-$y$ using the eq.(1)
+This algorithm computes the Pearson correlation coefficient between two vectors *x* and *y* using the eq.(1)

 ![pseudo](pseudocode.png)